 The problem with trying to jump a quarter pipe is that it has a completely vertical launch trajectory.
 I stayed low, well as low as I could on a tall ten speed and pressed up off the pedals as I hit the middle of the ramp.
 When my front tire came off the jump, I was going straight up.
 When the back tire came off, I realized there was no way for me to get out of the direction I was headed.
 I had to try and turn the bike around mid-air in order to gracefully ride back down the ramp I rode up.

 It didn’t work out like that.

-I turned sideways in the air and was parallel and sideways to the ground when gravity fully took hold.
-I fell, and I fell hard.
-My right leg was caught in between the ramp and a pedal when I finally hit.
-The sharp teeth of the pedal cut through my shin and lower leg while my head was whiplashed against the concrete.
-The Styrofoam and plastic helmet saved my life, but was also destroyed.
-The impact also ripped my shirt open.
+I turned sideways in the air and was parallel to the ground when gravity fully took hold.
+I fell hard.
+My right leg was caught in between the ramp and a pedal.
+The sharp teeth of the pedal cut through my shin while my head whiplashed against the concrete.
+The Styrofoam helmet saved my life, but was also destroyed.
+My shirt was ripped open.

 Zach and the neighbor laughed and pointed, but I couldn’t hear them.
-The bully kid with the nice bike joined in.
-I hurt everywhere, but I wasn’t going to cry, and I wasn’t going to give them the satisfaction of seeing me give up.
-I got up to get back on my bike and do it again.
+The bully with the nice bike joined in.
+I wasn’t going to cry, and I wasn’t going to give them the satisfaction of seeing me quit.
+I got back on my bike to do it again.

 I looked over to see my little brother.
 He had tears in his eyes and he looked scared.
-I wanted to cry to.
-Seeing him made me feel like a failure.
+I wanted to cry too.
 I had to do it.

 My eyes burned from holding back tears and I remember that weird lump you get in your throat when there’s more emotion happening than you know how to deal with.
 I turned the bike and raced towards the jump again.